Get 5% of discount using the code

 Google’s Pixel 10 in the US has removed its physical SIM tray.
 Discover why this matters, how to set up your Pixel 10 eSIM-only US, and tips for staying connected at home and abroad.

-Google just dropped a bombshell: the Pixel 10 in the US will NOT have physical SIM cards.
+Google Pixel 10 phones sold in the US no longer have physical SIM cards.

 If you’ve never set up an eSIM before, the idea may seem a little intimidating.
 After all, the last thing you want is to be left without data when you’re out and about.